xh47/InteractiveGraphicsFinalProject/FINALPROJECTPROPOSAL.md

 }
 ```

-Link to your project's full code in this repository: WIP
+Link to your project's full code in this repository: https://xh47.github.io/InteractiveGraphicsFinalProject/